kiboschool/course-frontend-web-dev/src/course-overview.md

 <!-- UPDATE EACH TERM -->
 **Note: all times are shown in GMT.**

-- Day of Week at X:XX PM GMT to X:XX PM GMT
+- Tuesdays at 4:00 PM to 5:30 PM GMT

 The following week’s lessons will be released every Sunday.

 ## Office Hours
 <!-- UPDATE EACH TERM -->
-- Instructor: Day of Week at X:XX PM GMT to X:XX PM GMT
+- Instructor: Wednesdays at 2:00 to 3:00 PM GMT
-- Teaching Assistant: Day of Week at X:XX PM GMT to X:XX PM GMT

 ## Tools